Metalmacher/Old-Snake/README.md

-# Old-Snake
+# Old Snake Game
-An old snake game I made at school
+A very old Snake game I made at school.
+There are no frameworks, no packages to pack, just one big index.html, a bunch of javascript and style files and jQuery + Bootstrap and TweenMax.
+All you have to do is open the html file to run it.
+One day I'll write it proper I'm sure...